Centigrade/ngtx/docs/add-ngtx.md

 });
 ```

-To include ngtx just wrap the second argument of the `describe`block in a `ngtx`-call:
+To include ngtx just wrap the callback of the `describe`-block in a `ngtx`-call:

 ```diff
 + import { ngtx } from '@centigrade/ngtx';